Rod Langway: Professional career

 As captain, Langway became known as an accomplished leader who demanded greatness from himself and others, earning the nickname "Secretary of Defense".
 Many people considered him the franchise's savior, despite not being the sort of player that one would expect to prevent the club from moving.
 Langway's predecessors as Norris Trophy winners were the dominant defensemen of the 1970s, like Bobby Orr, Larry Robinson, and Denis Potvin, who had put up high scoring numbers.
 By contrast, Langway was a traditional defender whose shot was likened to a "cool summer breeze", scoring only three goals during one of his best seasons, though he is remembered by Capitals fans for a game–winning goal in overtime against the New York Rangers' Mike Richter in the 1990 playoffs.
 Despite his lack of offensive production, his excellence at his position was credited with significantly reducing the Capitals' goals-against average, which enabled them to finally make the playoffs.

 Langway won the Norris Trophy as the NHL's top defenseman in both 1983 and 1984.
 He earned two postseason All-Star first team selections and one Second Team selection as a defenseman—the first American NHL All-Star since Frank Brimsek in 1948.
 Langway finished runner-up to Wayne Gretzky for the Hart Memorial Trophy in 1984.
 He was also part of the NHL All-Star team that played the Soviet national hockey team in Rendez-Vous '87.
-Upon his retirement from the NHL during the 1992–93 season, Langway was the last active player who won a Stanley Cup with the Montreal Canadiens during their late-70s dynasty.
+He left the team in February 1993 of the 1992–93 season after seeing his ice time declined.
+He was the last active player who won a Stanley Cup with the Montreal Canadiens during their late-70s dynasty.
 In international hockey, he represented the United States in the 1981, 1984, and 1987 Canada Cup as well as the 1982 Ice Hockey World Championship tournaments.